 Habranthus is a genus in the Amaryllidaceae family with species from Central and South America extending into southern North America.
 They have narrow, linear or strap-shaped leaves.
 Their flowers are very similar to Zephyranthes and both are called rain lilies.
 Habranthus flowers point upward BUT at an angle and have unequal stamens in 4 different sizes, and Zephyranthes flowers point straight up and have 6 equal stamens, or 3 shorter and 3 taller.
 Zephyranthes flowers tends to be star shaped and Habranthus have somewhat irregular flowers.
 Additionally, the seeds of Habranthus are slightly winged (and thicker during the fruit dehiscence).
 Some Zephyranthes species like Z. candida and Z. minina have few thicker seeds.

-Habranthus estensis has wire-like leaves (5-9 mm wide) and its native to the east coast of Uruguay.
+Habranthus estensis Ravenna has wire-like leaves (5-9 mm wide) and is native to the east coast of Uruguay.
 The leaves fall in December, followed by flowering during March.
-Although it looks similar to H. gracilifolius, the leaves are larger and wider and the flower tube is short green in the base.
-The inflorescence is 2 flowered and usually geminated (open at the same height but facing in opposite directions) in H. gracilifolius and in H. pedunculosus the inflorescence is not geminated.
+Although it looks similar to H. gracilifolius, the leaves are larger and wider and the flower tube is green in the base.
+The inflorescence is 2 flowered and usually geminated (open at the same height but facing in opposite directions) in H. gracilifolius; in Habranthus pedunculosus the inflorescence is not geminated.
 The third picture shows a spathe with 4 flowers.
 Photos by Germán Roitman

 Photos below from Lee Poulsen taken Sept.
 2003.
 Some had color that was almost like pink cotton candy and suddenly appeared together.